myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-08-31T14:05:51.009Z
+>
+> If you don't like Starlink because of Elon Musk, you should know about Amazon's upcoming launch of #Kuiper

+www.aboutamazon.com/what-we-do/d...

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-08-31T13:11:03.134Z
 >
 > Interesting, I'm counting on it 🇧🇷